Buying A Home

 What legal work do I need?

 - Contract Review.
 A line-by-line review of your real estate contract to purchase conducted by an attorney.
 The standard form real estate contracts in Illinois contain a variety of options, conditions and provisions.
 Often the buyer will put down thousands of dollars in earnest money.
-This money can be lost completely if certain conditions are met.
+This money can be lost completely if certain conditions are not met.
 I will do my best to provide you an understanding of that contract so that you do not lose thousands in earnest money.

 - Negotiation and Attorney Approval.
 Under most contracts in Illinois, the buyer has an opportunity to inspect the property and then request that the seller to make repairs or give the buyer a credit.
 The seller has the right to reject this request.
 This negotiation needs to be based on the condition of the property and cannot be a re-negotiation of the price of the property.
 The buyer typically loses this right within five (5) business days.
 As a result, it’s very important to hire an attorney early in this process.